Yaroslavl State Medical Academy: Foreign students

 Education of foreign students both on budget (governmental) and contract basis was started by YSMU in 1992.
-YSMU has social facilities and structure.

 Medical training and education are conducted by 55 departments.
 The academic staff of YSMU consists of more than 550 persons.
 Among them, more than 400 have the M.D. and Ph.D. titles (including 310 candidates of sciences, assistant and associated professors and 70 doctors of sciences and full professors).